Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Correlation Dissimilarity

-where $(\hat{\Sigma}_k)_{k=1}^{\hat{K}}$ are derived using each method.
+where $(\hat{\Sigma}_k)_{k=1}^{\hat{K}}$ are derived using the method's clusters.
 The magnitude of the above ratio is meaningful.
 For instance, if the ratio is 2 for a given method, one can say that the ``estimation of the underlying correlation structure with the method is twice as bad as if we knew the true membership of each observation''.
+Furthermore, normalizing by the benchmark provides the clearest link between CDIS and classical accuracy measures such as NMI, SNMI, or the Rand index: as the validity measure approaches its maximum, CDIS tends to $1$ (see Figure~\ref{fig:benchmarkCDIS}).